rgeraldes24/solc/docs/types/value-types.rst

 in a :ref:`Panic error<assert-and-require>`.
 The same happens if you call a function after using ``delete`` on it.

-If external function types are used outside of the context of Solidity, they are treated as the ``function`` type, which encodes the address followed by the function identifier together in a single ``bytes24`` type.
+If external function types are used outside of the context of Hyperion, they are treated as the ``function`` type, which encodes the address followed by the function identifier together in a single ``bytes24`` type.